Alberta restricts recreational sports, bar hours to contain COVID-19 surge | CBC News

 "I know they'll be very hard for many people and we are sorry for that impact.
 These decisions, however, are not made lightly.
 It remains true that minimizing the impact of restrictions is as important as minimizing the impact of COVID itself, but COVID is starting to win, and we cannot let that happen."

-It is important to seize the moment while Albertans still have a fighting chance to reverse the trend in case numbers that is threatening the province's ability to deliver health-care services, he said.
+Kenney said it is important to seize the moment while Albertans still have a fighting chance to reverse the trend in case numbers that is threatening the province's ability to deliver health-care services.

 "This two-week push is, I believe, our last chance to avoid more restrictive measures that I and most Albertans desperately want to avoid," Kenney said.